aaronfrary/bashrc-files/README.md

 bashrc-files
 ============

-Components of a .bashrc file
+Components of a .bashrc file.

+Right now it's just the code I use for my prompt.
+Feel free to borrow any of it.